The absolute seawater entropy: Part I. Definition: Computations of seawater entropy

 The aim of this section is to recall how the seawater entropy is calculated in the current standard version of TEOS10, and to show where the reference entropy values for liquid water and sea salts appear.

-The specific entropy$\,$\footnote{It is of common use in oceanography to write the entropy with the symbols $\eta$ or $\sigma$ (instead of the symbol $S$ generally used in thermodynamic since Clausius, Boltzmann and Planck), in order to keep the letters $S$, $S_p$ or $S_A$ for the salinity.
-Note that other symbols like $\phi$ are also used to denote the entropy, with for instance the $T$-$\phi$ atmospheric diagram still called ``Tephigram'' in the UK and Canada.} $\eta$ called ``\,entropy of seawater\,'' is computed in \citet[][Eq.~2.10.1, p.20]{Feistel_TEOS_manual_2010}$\,$\footnote{I will refer in the present paper to the pages and numbers of Figures, Equations and Tables of the version of the TEOS10's Manual downloaded in September 2024 from: \url{http://www.teos-10.org/pubs/TEOS-10_Manual.pdf}} as a derivative of the specific seawater Gibbs' function $g$:
+The specific entropy$\,$\footnote{$\:$It is of common use in oceanography to write the entropy with the symbols $\eta$ or $\sigma$ (instead of the symbol $S$ generally used in thermodynamics since Clausius, Boltzmann, and Planck) in order to keep the letters $S$, $S_{\rm P}$ or $S_{\rm A}$ for the salinity.
+Note that other symbols like $\phi$ are also used to denote the entropy, with, for instance, the $T$-$\phi$ atmospheric diagram still called ``Tephigram'' in the UK and Canada.} $\eta$ called ``\,entropy of seawater\,'' is computed in \citet[][Eq.~2.10.1, p.~20]{Feistel_TEOS_manual_2010}$\,$\footnote{$\:$I will refer in the present paper to the pages and numbers of figures, equations, and tables of the version of the TEOS10's Manual downloaded in September 2024 from \url{http://www.teos-10.org/pubs/TEOS-10_Manual.pdf}} as a derivative of the specific seawater Gibbs' function $g$:

-where $S_A$ is the absolute salinity, $t=T-273.15$ the Celcius temperature (with $T$ the absolute temperature), $p=P-P_{s0}$ the ``sea pressure'' (Eq.~A.2.1, p.73) equal to the absolute pressure $(P)$ minus the standard ocean surface sea pressure $P_{s0}=0.101\,325$~MPa (given in the table D.4, p.145, and thus with $p$ close to the depth, in meter, when expressed in dbar), and $y = t / (40{}^{\circ}$C$\,)$ a dimensionless temperature variable (where $t_u=40$°C is given in the table D.4, p.145).
+where $S_{\rm A}$ is the absolute salinity, $t=T-273.15$ the Celsius temperature (with $T$ the absolute temperature), $p=P-P_{\rm SO}$ the ``sea pressure'' (Eq.~A.2.1, p.~73) equal to the absolute pressure $(P)$ minus the standard ocean surface sea pressure $P_{\rm SO}=0.101\,325$~MPa (given in the table D.4, p.~145, and thus with $p$ close to the depth, in meters, when expressed in dbar), and $y = t / (40{}^{\circ}$C$\,)$ a dimensionless temperature variable (where $t_{\rm u}=40{}^{\circ}$C is given in the table D.4, p.~145).

-The specific free enthalpy $g=G/m$ (with $m=1$~kg) of a multi-component dilute aqueous electrolyte solution was previously derived according to \citet[][Eq.~4.9, p.266]{Feistel_Hagen_1995} from the practical osmotic factor considered in \citet[][Eq.~23-4, p.334]{Lewis_Randall_1961} and \citet[][Eq.~116, p.40)]{Falkenhagen_Ebeling_electrolytes_1971}, leading to a formulation that can be rewritten as
+The specific free enthalpy $g=G/m$ (with $m=1$~kg) of a multi-component dilute aqueous electrolyte solution was previously derived according to \citet[][Eq.~4.9, p.~266]{Feistel_Hagen_1995} from the practical osmotic factor considered in \citet[][Eq.~23-4, p.~334; hereafter LR61]{Lewis_Randall_1961} and \citet[][Eq.~116, p.~40]{Falkenhagen_Ebeling_electrolytes_1971}, leading to a formulation that can be rewritten as